Automatic language translation

 If release to parole is determined to be appropriate under the provisions of manifest injustice, then a parole order is made and the inmate given a release date from custody.

-If the SPA finds the provision of manifest injustice do not exist it will give reasons for the decision and re-list the matter for consideration on the inmate's anniversary date (if sufficient time remains).
+If the Parole Authority finds the provision of manifest injustice does not exist, it will give reasons for the decision and re-list the matter on the inmate's anniversary date.